-- Nature of the accident
+- Nature of the accident;

-- Accident Frequency
+- Accident Frequency;

-- Accident Severity
+- Accident Severity;

-- Number of lost days
+- Number of lost days.

-Public awareness campaigns on HIV/AIDS and STDs shall be carried out periodically by the company which should also implement a vaccination campaign for all their employees and their families (Criteria 3.6).

-Emergency and accident procedures are in place and all workers understand clearly the instructions.
+Criterion (new) Guidance 6.7 (Continued) Public awareness campaigns on HIV/AIDS and STDs shall be carried out periodically by the company which should also implement a vaccination campaign for all their employees and their families (Criteria 3.6).
+For indicator 6.7.2: Emergency and accident procedures are in place and all workers understand clearly the instructions.
 The procedures in place are available in the appropriate language for the staff.
 Generally, in Gabon, the official language of the country (French) is well understood if the language level according to the target group is adapted.
 For immigrant workers who do not speak French, and in the case of communities not yet fully integrated (e.g. pygmies and others), an exception can be made by explaining to them in their own language.